wix/stylable/_docs/references/global-selectors.md

     }
 ```

-> Note: you can also use global pseudo-classes and elements, to override an override.
-But why would you?!
-You describe them using this syntax:
+> **Note**: While we don't recommend it, you can also use global to keep pseudo-classes native.
+You can describe them using the syntax below where `classA` is scoped and `:selected` is native.
 >
 > ```css
-> .classA :global(.classB > .classC) .classD:global(:hover) {
+> .classA:global(:selected) {
 >     color: red;
 > }
 > ```